sagemath/trac_to_gh/Issue 9251.md

 # Issue 9251: Lazy attribute does not properly handles the doc of Cython methods

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9251

 Original creator: hivert